adamkewley/jobson/jobson-docs/src/main/jekyll/index.md

 ---

-Jobson is a webserver that automates the most common steps required to set up a web service around a batch application, which enables developers to focus on designing a standard command-line application.
+Jobson is a webserver that automates the most common steps required to set up a web service around a batch application, which saves developers time and lets them focus on desgining standard command-line applications.

 ## How It Works

 ### Job Specs